paulruziskey/ap-computer-science-a/README.md

 Welcome to the AP-computer-science-a course!
 Click on a module above to get started!

-Project directories contain a `project.md` file which contains a link to the instructions.
+Project directories each contain a `project.md` file which contains a link to the instructions.